 If you allow an item to exceed 100% or include Bonus items, but do not check the box "Can Exceed" in the category and/or “Final Calculated Grade” settings, then extra credit will count but it will be limited to no more than 100% for the category or “Final Calculated Grade.”

 For a Weighted Grading System, extra credit points and Bonus items within a category are weighted using both the item and category weight (i.e., a bonus item with a weight of 10, within a category having a weight of 50, yields up to a 5% increase in the overall grade, 10% of 50%).

 If you use a “Bonus” item with no category, limit its weight to the most you wish to add to the final course percentage.
 For example, if you do not want to add more than 4% to any given final grade, limit the Bonus item’s weight to 4.
 The points can be any amount as it is the weight that makes the difference in the overall percent.

 To make a Bonus item in weighted grades act like extra credit points, weight the item relative to the total points.
-For example, if a Bonus item is worth 10 points and there are 500 points in the category, then weight the item at 10/500 = 0.02 or 2%.
-Sometimes it helps to look at the D2L calculated weights for items with a similar point value.
+For example, if a Bonus item is worth 10 points and there are 500 points in the category (not including bonus pts), then weight the item at 10/500 = 0.02 or 2%.

 Alternate method: Solve the weight value by making it proportional with an existing item.
 If a 100 pt exam has a weight of 25%, then a 4 pt bonus item is given a weight of 1% (25/100 = x/4 or x = 4 * 25/100 = 1).